-\ddagger "Other" includes children in any other racial or ethnic group or in more than one group.
+‡ "Other" includes children in any other racial or ethnic group or in more than one group.

-TEXAS: Gaps in Infant Mortality
+CALIFORNIA: Gaps in Infant Mortality

-Infant mortality rates1-a key indicator of overall health-vary by mother's education and racial or ethnic group in Texas.
+Infant mortality rates-a key indicator of overall health-appear to vary by mother's education and racial or ethnic group in California.

-- Compared with babies born to the most-educated mothers, babies born to mothers with less education are more likely to die before reaching their first birthdays.
-The infant mortality rates among babies born to mothers with 15 or fewer years of schooling are at least 30 percent higher than the rate among babies born to mothers with 16 or more years of schooling. - The infant mortality rate among babies born to non-Hispanic black mothers is approximately twice the rates seen among babies of non-Hispanic white or Hispanic mothers.
+- Compared with babies born to the most-educated mothers, babies born to mothers with less education are approximately 50 percent more likely to die before reaching their first birthdays. - The infant mortality rate among babies born to non-Hispanic black mothers is over twice the rates seen among babies of non-Hispanic white or Hispanic mothers.

-Comparing the experience in Texas against the national benchmark2 for infant mortality reveals unrealized health potential among Texas babies in almost all maternal education and racial or ethnic groups.
-Infants in nearly every group could do better.
+Comparing California's experience against the national benchmark for infant mortality reveals unrealized health potential among California babies in almost every maternal education and racial or ethnic group.
+Infants in most groups could do better.